Gemma Phillips

 Creative Director

-In 2020, I authored ‘The Mother of All Problems’, a report that became a catalyst for industry reform.
-What started inside Saatchi & Saatchi, scaled rapidly to Publicis Groupe, where I helped establish one of the most progressive parental-support frameworks in the industry now benefiting more than 5,000 employees across 32 agencies.
-It raised the standard for what equitable support in the creative industries should look like.
-Since 2022, as Creative Director at Pregnant Then Screwed, I’ve led bold, high-craft national campaigns that have influenced government policy and dominated cultural conversation.
-‘Cry For Help’, our childcare campaign, helped secure £4bn of government investment and headlined the BBC 10 o’clock news.
-‘Career Shredder’, a category-breaking digital/physical idea, shredded 74,000 CVs, sparked a national ‘me too’ moment for working women and created parliamentary pressure ahead of new employment legislation.
-Our latest campaign, ‘Mother F**ker’, became the organisation’s most viral to date, exposing the UK’s broken paternity system during a critical government review.
-I’m now partnering with the Eye Mama Project, the world’s largest visual archive of motherhood, helping shape the future strategic and creative direction of the project.
+Since 2022, as Creative Director at Pregnant Then Screwed, she’s led bold, high-craft, national campaigns that have influenced government policy and dominated cultural conversation.
+‘Cry For Help’, helped secure £4bn of government investment and headlined the BBC 10 o’clock news.
+‘Career Shredder’, a category-breaking digital/physical idea, shredded 74,000 CVs, sparked a national ‘Me too’ moment for working women and created parliamentary pressure ahead of new employment legislation.
+Her latest campaign, ‘Mother F**ker’, became the organisation’s most viral to date, exposing the UK’s broken paternity system during a critical government review.
+She’s now partnering with the Eye Mama Project, the world’s largest visual archive of motherhood, helping shape the future strategic and creative direction of the project.